-- After searing the salmon on the skin side for 4 minutes, flip the fish with a spatula.
+- Cook other side of salmon: After searing the salmon on the skin side for 4 minutes, flip the fish with a spatula.
 Cook on the flesh side for another 2 to 3 minutes.
 Remove salmon from heat and let it rest for a few minutes covered loosely with foil.
 The fish should still be very moist and have a dark orange color inside.

-- Cut a portion of salmon for each person, and served topped with some mushroom sauce.
+- Serve: Cut a portion of salmon for each person, and served topped with some mushroom sauce.

 But wait, there’s more…way more healthy recipes to check out from the #SundaySupper Crew!